bernard-elhagin/dots/configs.md

 Update Mode: read-only

-*client.quota.callback.class*
+#client.quota.callback.class#
 -----------------------------

 The fully qualified name of a class that implements the ClientQuotaCallback interface, which is used to determine quota limits applied to client requests.
-By default, the and quotas that are stored in ZooKeeper are applied.
+By default, the &lt;user&gt; and &lt;client-id&gt; quotas that are stored in ZooKeeper are applied.
 For any given request, the most specific quota that matches the user principal of the session and the client-id of the request is applied.

 Type: class